The Importance of Network Coverage in the Design of a Smart Home.

 The design of a smart home isn’t just about choosing the latest gadgets and appliances; it’s about ensuring that these devices can communicate effectively with each other and with the user.
 This is where network coverage comes into play, as it directly impacts the reliability and performance of your smart home ecosystem.

-Device Communication
+Device Communication (network coverage)

 Smart devices need to communicate with each other to create a cohesive and efficient home automation system.
 Whether it’s your security cameras, thermostat, lighting, or entertainment system, these devices rely on a network connection to function correctly.
 Inadequate network coverage can lead to disconnections, delays, or device malfunctions, disrupting the entire ecosystem.